 Violations of problems that center on clinical training are managed by the Director of Clinical Training (DCT) of the Clinical Psychology programs, who is responsible for monitoring student behavior and performance at clinical training field placement, including practicum and internship.
 In cases where the DCT, Pacifica faculty, or training site supervisor identifies a need for remediation of student performance, the DCT will review the situation.
 In cases of minor concerns, the DCT may simply discuss concerns about the student's performance with the student informally in order to help the student improve performance.
 This discussion may occur during end of year annual assessment, which may include a preliminary written identification of the problem.
 In other cases, the DCT may place the student on Clinical Probation for the purpose of identifying specific steps to remediate the problem.
 Clinical Program Probation involves a specific written Remediation Plan which addresses the relevant knowledge, skill set, and/or professional attitudes of the student.

 Required actions will reflect the nature of concern and may include reading or writing assignments (e.g., researching the relevant ethical guidelines underlying the problem behavior, identifying steps to develop self-awareness and needed skills), additional coursework or other training, recommendation for additional supervision or therapeutic personal assistance, or removal from a practicum or internship position.
 The student will have an opportunity to agree or disagree with the findings of the Remediation Plan and will be asked to make comments as well as sign the Clinical Probation Status form.
 Students may appeal the requirements of the Remediation Plan through the Program Chair and then to the Education Council if the Chair does not agree with the student's appeal.
-Additional details about Clinical Training Probation are outlined in the Clinical Training Handbook, and complete information about Pacifica's probation and remediation procedures can be found in the Student Conduct section of this handbook.
+Additional details about Clinical Training Probation and remediation procedures can be found in the Student Conduct section of this handbook.

-Supervised Fieldwork - Ph.D. and Psy.D.
-Clinical and M.A.
-Counseling Psychology Programs
+Supervised Fieldwork - Clinical and Counseling Psychology Programs